Human Nutrition Department

 Clinical Nutrition Therapy

 An integrated approach to the study of clinical nutrition therapy within the following: the respiratory, neurological and gastrointestinal systems, cancer and wound healing.
 This course introduces the management of swallowing disorders, and the therapeutic use of enteral and parenteral nutrition support.
 Credit will be granted for only one of HNU 452, HNU 353 or HNU 354/454.
-Prerequisite HNU 355 or 352.
+Prerequisite HNU 355 and 351.
 Three credits and lab.

 Food Service System Management

 Building on material introduced in HNU 356, this course focuses on managerial decision-making relevant to human resource and financial management of food service systems in a range of settings in the public and private sectors.
-Using a problem-based learning approach, students working in small groups on problems assigned by the professor will examine current issues in food service practice and learn to apply quality assurance mechanisms in their management.
+Students will examine current issues in food service practice, such as leadership, sustainable practices and decolonization, in both individual and team settings.
 Prerequisites: HNU 356; BSAD 112.
 Three credits.

 Entrepreneurial Practices